 - Avoiding close relationships

 All the signs above could result in a negative emotional state that is often accompanied by depression, anxiety, and irritability.
-Additionally to the emotional and psychosocial effects, fentanyl can take a number of negative health effects.
+In addition to the emotional and psychosocial effects, fentanyl can cause a number of negative health effects.